pondrejk/dizzer/chap2-carto_insight.md

 What can be done in response to these concerns?
 First of all, we might benefit from a more realistic view of the impact of data visualisation.
 Insight comes from knowledge and experience and no data-driven tool can compensate for the lack of the two.
 Visualisation is a supporting tool, a mediator that can stimulate and amplify the thought process, but cannot act as a shortcut if no thinking is being done.
 Expecting to become an expert by looking at a picture is a false promise.

 That being said, acknowledging the cognitive biases in the visualisation design process is definitely a right way to go.
 Visualisation designers have often little information on what judgements are triggered by their work.
 There is a growing body of research on user interactions with complex visualisation that could help us.
 Applications could incorporate tools to collect feedback from users, even evaluate usage data to find issues.
 Overall, judgement biases are systematic errors, therefore to some extent they are predictable, although maybe not preventable.
-The task is then to explore how to adjust the visual language to inform users that they might be biased.
+The task is then to explore how to adjust the visual language to warn users that they might be biased.

 **Non-human decision makers**

-**Obj3**: For future: due to above, let's remove human decision making
-- it is not humans that make the decision (harrari, mayer-zukier)

-data mining –> machine learning –> automated actions
-– no human interpretation, no need for insight?

-**response**:
-- technology is not ready (*pinker*, *shane*), maybe never will (computational limits, need for new paradigm)
-- visulaisation needed for human arbiters, to understand machien reasoning.

-- If human is dropped out of the equation, will we need visual analytics
-- man for checking, and qa function
-- man can direct search to speed up computations (interface needed)
-- algorithms can have biases too
-- at least a proven communication tool (to pass on the results of computation to human, tailored to human cognitive capabilites) – and we need communication for knowledge pooling to extend the threshold of the knowable (Argument from cognitive closure)

-We would mostly welcome automatization of many tedious tasks, and in realm of decision-making and orientation by the map we already do.
-AI Inference could go around some well known limitations of human analysts such as information overload in complex situations, inherent and unrecognized biases or tendency to settle for convenient anwers (satisficing) (@thomas2005illuminating)

-*briliant drudgery* – extremely talented people doing extremely repetitive but demanding work (@dennett) – example early disney animators

-Paraphrased from @dennett2017bacteria

-AI without comprehension extracts statistical patterns from what *already happened*.
-Human imagination and ability to envision realities that are not accessible to us by extrapolating from where we currently are, allows for foresighted design

-Strong AI is "possible in principle" but a negligible practical possibility, it would cost too much and not give us anything we need.

-There is fairly sharp boundary between machines that enhance our "peripheral" intellectual powers (memory, calculation) and those that purport to replace the "core" powers (imagination, planning, decision making).

-Danger is not in AI usurping us, but rather over-estimating the comprehension of tools.

-Design AI to be tools not collaborators.

-Best to combine human as discerning, purposeful, foresighted agent to govern the process, but heavy lifting is left to inexorable pattern-finding algorithms in cascades of uncomprehending generate-and-test cycles that refine the search process.

-– Now how to extend to maps

-–––––––

-First do we event want to get there, best of both worlds is maybe better approach (TODO cite Thiel, also on Keeping up with machines, article on not replacing human labor)

-Second, hard vs easy problems – ai can now do only "easy", will "hard" ever be possible? (general AI – TODO cite Pinker) – here, are problems solvable by maps hard or easy, better: which are hard and which are easy? – here, are problems solvable by maps hard or easy, better: which are hard and which are easy?
-Also the difference between AI in place of cartographers (which map-making tasks can be automated – probably those tedious ones – digitalization) and AI for cartographers (what can we now do better?
-Tooling and process improvements)

-@thompson2020computational:
-Deep learning’s recent history has been one of achievement: from triumphing over humans in the game of Go to world-leading performance in image recog- nition, voice recognition, translation, and other tasks.
-But this progress has come with a voracious appetite for computing power.
-This article reports on the computational demands of Deep Learning applications in five prominent application areas and shows that progress in all five is strongly reliant on in- creases in computing power.
-Extrapolating forward this reliance reveals that progress along current lines is rapidly becoming economically, technically, and environmentally unsustainable.
-Thus, continued progress in these applications will require dramatically more computationally-efficient methods, which will either have to come from changes to deep learning or from moving to other machine learning methods.

-Issues – human biases can get incorporated so AI is not extempt from the failings of its designers
+The third question is directed more at the future relevance of data visualisation in the face of artificial intelligence (AI).
+If more and more decisions will be carried out by algorithms the need for visualisations may diminish in many areas where it is deemed crucial nowadays, merely because computers, unlike human analysts, don't need to visualize things to gain insight and understand the problem.

+Having described the range of cognitive biases one might welcome computational assistance, and in many areas we already rely on it, navigation being a prominent example.
+One the other hand, we can point out the current deficiencies of machine learning algorithms.
+Contrary to popular beliefs, the technology is not ready to step in for humans for the majority of tasks.
+Current machine learning is about extracting rules from vast training data sets, which is susceptible to various kinds of issues: sensitivity to gaps and errors in data, confinement to the specifics of training data, or the tendency to take unwanted shortcuts (@shane2019you).
+Furthermore, it is not certain that some breakthrough in artificial intelligence will come in the foreseeable future, either because its already large appetite for computing power will become economically, technically, and environmentally unsustainable (@thompson2020computational), or because the demand for artificial collaborators will perish — we will simply want to design AI as tools not as collaborators (@dennett2017bacteria).

+In a realistic view, the danger of AI is not in usurping us, but rather in us putting too much confidence into uncomprehending tools.
+But even if we will get to non-human decision makers, it wouldn't mean a demise of visualisation, contrary, it could open new opportunities for using visual artefacts.
+First, as a communication interface between humans and machines.
+Second, as a way to inspect and verify the workings of decision-making algorithms.
+It is not possible to check upon a black box, nor to negotiate with it, so gaining insight into how and why automated systems arrived at a particular decision may become a new frontier for the data visualisation community.